farao-community/farao-community.github.io/pages/docs/tutorials/run-rao.md

       .add();
 ```

-We are almost there!
-The CRAC is complete and the RAO is almost ready to run.
-Let us see how to do this in the following
-section.

 # RAO Parameters

 Next, define the parameters to run the RAO using the [RaoParameters](/docs/parameters) object

 ```java
 RaoParameters raoParameters = new RaoParameters();

 // Enable DC mode for load-flow & sensitivity computations LoadFlowParameters loadFlowParameters = new LoadFlowParameters();
 loadFlowParameters.setDc(true);
 SensitivityAnalysisParameters sensitivityAnalysisParameters = new SensitivityAnalysisParameters();
 sensitivityAnalysisParameters.setLoadFlowParameters(loadFlowParameters);

 // Set "OpenLoadFlow" as load-flow provider LoadFlowAndSensitivityParameters loadFlowAndSensitivityParameters = new LoadFlowAndSensitivityParameters();
 loadFlowAndSensitivityParameters.setLoadFlowProvider("OpenLoadFlow");